sylvainhalle/Bullwinkle/README.md

 Command-line usage                                                   {#cli}
 ------------------

-The project comes with `BullwinkleParser.jar`, a file that can be used either as a library inside a Java program (as described above), or as a stand-alone command-line application.
+The project comes with `bullwinkle.jar`, a file that can be used either as a library inside a Java program (as described above), or as a stand-alone command-line application.
 In that case, the application reads the grammar definition from a file, a string to parse either from the